prototaxites/nft-stagenfcore/docs/usage.md

 }
 ```

+This creates a symlink to the modules directory of your temporary library at `${baseDir}/modules/nf-core`.
+Using this location, you can refer to the nf-core modules as if they were installed as normal in your tests.

 ## Clean up after tests are finished

 To unlink the temporary library after the test has completed, use the `nfcoreUnlink()` function.
 It takes the path to your modules directory as an input.